‘General Hospital’ Tuesday Spoilers: Willow Supports Michael & Obrecht’s Laughing At Valentin

 The last that viewers saw of Obrecht, it appears that she might be in danger.
 Brad pressured Julian to arrange for Liesl’s demise and Julian tampered with her car.
 However, General Hospital spoilers from SheKnows Soaps reveal that she’ll end up amused by Valentin’s complicated situation at some point during Tuesday’s show.

-Julian and Brad will have another conversation about the Obrecht situation and it doesn’t look like Julian will find himself able to go through with Brad’s request.
-He’ll try to explain his reasoning to Brad and it sounds like Brad will be increasingly panicked as he scrambles to resolve this mess.
+Julian and Brad will have another conversation about the Obrecht situation, and it doesn’t look like Julian will find himself able to go through with Brad’s request.
+He’ll try to explain his reasoning to Brad, and it sounds like Brad will be increasingly panicked as he scrambles to resolve this mess.

 Curtis and Laura started exploring the Haunted Star, looking for the codicil for Mikkos’ will.
 General Hospital spoilers suggest that they may come upon Cassandra there and things will get intense.

 As The Inquisitr previously noted, Cassandra will initially have the upper hand here.
-However, things will take a turn and she’ll find herself desperate to make a deal.
+However, things will take a turn, and she’ll find herself desperate to make a deal.

-Finn will question Maddox about reversing the memory swap with Franco and Chase will apparently try to break the news to Elizabeth that he saw Franco and Kim together.
-General Hospital spoilers hint that Kim and Franco may cross a dangerous line and Liz may end up catching them in the midst of this.
+Finn will question Maddox about reversing the memory swap with Franco, and Chase will apparently try to break the news to Elizabeth that he saw Franco and Kim together.
+General Hospital spoilers hint that Kim and Franco may cross a dangerous line, and Liz may end up catching them in the midst of this.

-There is a lot going on across Port Charles right now and things are getting increasingly complicated.
-General Hospital spoilers suggest that all of this chaos will heat up even further as the week progresses and fans will be anxious to see what comes next.
+There is a lot going on across Port Charles right now, and things are getting increasingly complicated.
+General Hospital spoilers suggest that all of this chaos will heat up even further as the week progresses, and fans will be anxious to see what comes next.